COBRA Subsidy Remaining Action Item for Employers

-The new Biden administration hopes to make it easier for people to access this essential healthcare.
-With the March 2021 passage of ARPA, the administration stepped in to subsidize the full cost of COBRA coverage through the end of September 2021.
+The passing of ARPA in March 2021 caused the administration to subsidize the entire cost of COBRA coverage through the end of September 2021.

 COBRA Subsidy 2021 Eligibility

 Employees who involuntarily lost their health insurance benefits any time after November 1, 2019, were eligible for subsidized COBRA through September 30, 2021.

 There are three categories of people who were to be considered eligible:

 - Past: If an employee who was eligible for COBRA after November 1, 2019, waived their COBRA coverage immediately or prior to their eligibility period, which is typically 18 months, then they will be considered eligible.

 - Current: This includes anyone currently covered under COBRA.

 - Future: Employees who would be eligible for COBRA before September 30, 2021.

 An employee who was initially eligible for the subsidy will lose said eligibility should they: